jeeliz/jeelizFaceFilter/README.md

 ## Jeeliz Partner Network
 If you are a freelance developer, or if you represent a software company or a web agency able to build projects with this library, you can join the Jeeliz Partner Network (JPN) by filling this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSccwO9Seyi4ZHkXc_Udn0VRWUhKZfXpO6AGMFamnWVVXOA1hA/viewform?usp=sf_link).
 We will redirect you development services requests involving this library.
 We will also provide premium support for integrating and using this library.

-Conversely, if you are looking for a reliable development service provider to build your face filter using this library, please [contact us here](https://jeeliz.com/contact-us/).
+Conversely, if you are looking for a reliable development service provider to build your face filter using this library, please fill the [FaceFilter development request form](https://forms.gle/kktPyojpJbwSSPED7).
+We will put you in touch with a qualified partner.

 ## See also